Potential applications of graphene

-In 2013, the European Union made a €1 billion grant to be used for research into potential graphene applications.
-In 2013 the Graphene Flagship consortium formed, including Chalmers University of Technology and seven other European universities and research centers, along with Nokia.

 Medicine

 Researchers in 2011 discovered the ability of graphene to accelerate the osteogenic differentiation of human mesenchymal stem cells without the use of biochemical inducers.

 In 2015 researchers used graphene to create biosensors with epitaxial graphene on silicon carbide.
 The sensors bind to 8-hydroxydeoxyguanosine (8-OHdG) and is capable of selective binding with antibodies.
 The presence of 8-OHdG in blood, urine and saliva is commonly associated with DNA damage.
 Elevated levels of 8-OHdG have been linked to increased risk of several cancers.
 By the next year, a commercial version of a graphene biosensor was being used by biology researchers as a protein binding sensor platform.

 In 2016 researchers revealed that uncoated graphene can be used as neuro-interface electrode without altering or damaging properties such as signal strength or formation of scar tissue.
 Graphene electrodes in the body are significantly more stable than electrodes of tungsten or silicon because of properties such as flexibility, bio-compatibility and conductivity.